This document is outdated. FIXME: Mentions Unity Avatar Exporter fixing all skeletons which it is unable to do

 This suggests that the materials or shaders you are using are not supported.

-Your avatar is grey.
+Your avatar is gray.

 One of the following issues could have occurred: